Vietnam.vn - Nền tảng quảng bá Việt Nam

 On average, each month, the expanded immunization program in our country needs about 200,000 doses of the "5 in 1" vaccine.
 With the number of vaccines sponsored by the Australian government, it is expected to be used for about 2 and a half months.

-Previously, most localities across the country had been short of the "5 in 1" vaccine for many months, causing many children to be unable to get vaccinated on schedule, according to the expanded immunization schedule.
+Previously, most localities across the country had been short of the "5 in 1" vaccine for many months, causing many children to not be able to get vaccinated on schedule, according to the expanded immunization schedule.
 One of the reasons for this situation was the difficulty in establishing prices for the Ministry of Health to implement vaccine procurement in the expanded immunization program.

 Source link